Chester-Gillon/AM3352-SOM-EVB_bare_metal/README.md

 - AM335X StarterWare 02.00.01.01
   STARTERWARE_SW_ROOT, as a Linked Resource path variable at the workspace level, should be set to the root directory of the StarterWare installation

+@todo The bootloader works when compiled for Debug, but when compiled for Release fails with:
+StarterWare AM3352 SOM Boot Loader

+ Unable to open application file